Mag1cByt3s/MagicLinPwn/README.md

   - Displays both writable files and writable directories separately.
   - Includes a timeout mechanism to prevent the scan from running indefinitely.
   - Clearly indicates if no writable files or directories are found.
+- **Brief Summary at the End**:
+    Provides a summary of all findings from the script.
+    Highlights areas that require attention (e.g., writable files, dangerous capabilities, sensitive environment variables).
+    Displays reassuring messages when no issues are found in specific checks.
+    Ensures users have a quick overview of potential privilege escalation vectors without scrolling through the detailed output.

 <br>